Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs: Hypothesis Testing

 The bootstrap null distribution for $\tilde{\mathbb{T}}_{L,D'}$ can be obtained as follows.
 Let $\bar{X}$ and $\bar{Y}$ be the sample means; construct the combined sample $\{X_{i}-\bar{X}+\frac{\bar{X}+\bar{Y}}{2}\}_{i=1}^{N_{1}}\bigcup\{Y_{i}-\bar{Y}+\frac{\bar{X}+\bar{Y}}{2}\}_{i=1}^{N_{2}}$.
 This centers both samples at $\frac{\bar{X}+\bar{Y}}{2}$.
 Now, from the combined sample we select with replacement $N_{1}$ (resp. $N_{2}$) samples to make bootstrap sample $\{X_{i}^{b}\}_{i=1}^{N_{1}}$ (resp. $\{Y_{i}^{b}\}_{i=1}^{N_{2}}$).
 Repeat this process $B$ times (we take $B=1000$ in our experiments), and collect the null test statistic values $\tilde{\mathbb{T}}_{L,D'}^{b}=\tilde{\mathbb{T}}_{L,D'}(\{X_{i}^{b}\}_{i=1}^{N_{1}},\{Y_{i}^{b}\}_{i=1}^{N_{2}})$ for $b=1,...,B$.
-The approximate $p$-value is then given by:
+The approximate $p$-value is then given by: $p=\frac{1}{B+1}\left(\vert\{b:\mathbb{\tilde{T}}_{L,D'}^{b}\geq\tilde{\mathbb{T}}_{L,D'}\}\vert+1\right)$.

-\begin{rem} Permutation testing cannot be applied in this case as it would detect differences beyond the mean inequality.
+\begin{rem} Permutation testing cannot be applied here as it would detect differences beyond the mean inequality.
 Such differences help reject the stronger null hypothesis $H_{0}:P=Q$ which can be the intent in some situations.
-However, from point of the view of interpretability, such a rejection will not allow pinpointing the aspect responsible for the difference; a nice discussion can be found in \cite{permuteornot}.
-In a similar context, for hypothesis testing on stochastic processes, \cite{kernel-indep} previously showed the inability of the permutation procedure to maintain nominal size in the context of independence testing. \end{rem}
+However, such a rejection will not allow pinpointing the aspect responsible for the difference; see \cite{permuteornot}. \end{rem}